 Cell Phone/Personal Devices Expectations: Students should silence their phone/mobile devices/earbuds.
-Please place the phone away in a backpack, phone home, or other designated area according to classroom teacher preference.
-The phone should remain put away for the entire class period or until the teacher permits access.
+Please place the phone away in a backpack, phone home, or other designated area according to classroom teacher preference prior to the bell ringing at the beginning of the class period.
+Phones may not be in the student's pocket or on their desk.
+The phone must remain put away for the entire class period.
+Smartwatches may be worn but may not be used for communication during instructional time.